Vegetarian Enchilada Casserole

-A healthy meatless enchilada bake, filled with quinoa, sweet potatoes, black beans, and cheese.
-This enchilada casserole is comfort food that you can feel good about eating.
+A healthy vegetarian enchilada casserole, filled with quinoa, sweet potatoes, black beans, and cheese.
+This vegetarian enchilada bake is comfort food that you can feel good about eating.

 I’ve got your dinner needs covered with this Quinoa and Sweet Potato Enchilada Casserole.
 It’s full of healthy ingredients like black beans, quinoa, and sweet potatoes to balance out all of the sugar that you just might be enjoying during this holiday season.